This post may include affiliate links; for details, see our disclosure policy.

 - The day of serving, blend together frozen mixed berries with the oranges, red wine, and honey.
 Serve!

-While this one is not traditionally Spanish, we have several recipes that are inspired by my time in Spain:
+While frozen sangria is not traditionally Spanish, we have several recipes that are inspired by my time in Spain!
+Try these recipes:

 Easy Frozen Sangria